MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-sample-create.md

 ### Create Data models

-1. Create a folder called "**Models**" under “CustomConnector” and create a file AppliancePart.cs under the folder.
+1. Create a folder called "**Models**" under "CustomConnector" and create a file AppliancePart.cs under the folder.
 2. Paste the following code in AppliancePart.cs

     ```csharp